 The following chart sets forth information about claims on mortgage loans insured under the Single Family Regular Insurance Reserve and the Revitalization Program Insurance Reserve.
 Prior to 2016, MHF acquired properties upon paying a claim.
 No properties have been acquired by MHF since fiscal year 2016 as the Administration has elected to keep title to all acquired properties and only request MHF to pay its pro rata claim amount.
-The data for all reporting periods is subject to adjustment due to additional expenses paid and proceeds received after June 30,2024.
+The data for all reporting periods is subject to adjustment due to additional expenses paid and proceeds received after the close of the reporting periods.
+No claims have been paid year to date March 31 of Fiscal year 2025.